-The clauses on this website (and published in our Climate Contract Playbook) have been prepared in good faith on a pro bono basis and are free to download and use.
+The clauses on this website have been prepared in good faith on a pro bono basis and are free to download and use.
 The clauses have been drafted and edited by a variety of lawyers and, as such, the approaches to drafting may not conform to any particular drafting norms.
 We acknowledge this as a consequence of the collaborative drafting process.

-The clauses on this website (and published in our Climate Contract Playbook) are provided on an ‘as is’ basis and without any representation or warranty as to accuracy or that the clauses will achieve the relevant climate goal or any other outcome.
+The clauses on this website are provided on an ‘as is’ basis and without any representation or warranty as to accuracy or that the clauses will achieve the relevant climate goal or any other outcome.

-This website (and the Climate Contract Playbook) does not comprise, constitute or provide personal, specific or individual recommendations or advice of any kind, and does not contain legal or financial advice.
+The clauses on this website do not comprise, constitute or provide personal, specific or individual recommendations or advice of any kind, and do not contain legal or financial advice.
 The clauses are precedents for legal professionals to use, amend and negotiate using their professional skill and judgement and at their own risk.

 While care has been taken in the drafting of these clauses, neither The Chancery Lane Project nor any of its contributors owe a duty of care to any party in relation to their preparation and do not accept any liability for any errors or omissions, nor for any loss incurred by any person relying on or using these clauses or any other person.
 Users should use their own professional judgement in the application of these clauses to any particular circumstance or jurisdiction or seek independent legal advice.

 Carbon Sequestration means the process by which carbon sinks remove carbon dioxide from the atmosphere.
 This process occurs:

 Carbon Sink Capacity means the ability of natural reservoirs including (without prejudice to the generality) hedgerows, woodlands, wetlands, peatlands and soils to absorb more carbon than they emit.

-Climate Change means the long-term and material changes in global or regional weather and climate patterns including, temperature, humidity, precipitation, or wind.
+Climate Change means the long-term and material changes in global or regional weather and climate patterns including, temperature, humidity, precipitation or wind.

 Defra means the UK Department for Environment, Food and Rural Affairs (or any successor body in the case of a department restructuring).

-Defra Biodiversity Metric means the metric designed by Defra and Natural England in the Biodiversity Metric 2.0: User Guide [from time to time] for assessing changes in biodiversity (losses or gains) resulting from development or land management change.
+Defra Biodiversity Metric means the metric designed by Defra and Natural England in the Biodiversity Metric 3.1: User Guide [from time to time] for assessing changes in biodiversity (losses or gains) resulting from development or land management change.

 Expert means an independent surveyor with [seven] or more years’ post-qualification experience in agricultural land who is a Member or Fellow of the [RICS/ CAAV/ ALA] appointed in accordance with clause 6].